wcchin/wcchin.github.io/pages/inpreparation.md

 ---
 title: Work in progress
+category: inpreparation
 ---

-* The spatial scaling patterns of point events distribution (manuscript in preparation).
+* Spatial scaling patterns of points distribution (manuscript in preparation).
 * Horizontal and Vertical movement network in Kampung Admiralty (manuscript in preparation).
-* Fractal skylines series (manuscript in preparation).
+* Fractal skylines and verticality (manuscript in preparation).
-* Vertical displacement activities series (work in progress)
+* Human vertical displacement activities analysis (work in progress)
+* Extraction of vertical displacement activities (submitted)